Remote Sensing Applications and Uses

 Remote sensing can give an in-depth look at hermit kingdoms like North Korea.
 Remote sensing enables what some travelers may never get to see in their lifetime.
 Ostrich farms, breweries, towers – all uniquely North Korean.
 But satellites also enable to see the darker side of North Korea.
 For those wanting to escape North Korea, they are sent to prison camps.
 These camps are clearly seen from the skies.

 Understanding the state of our climate has immeasurable importance.
-NASA is mapping different climate factors on a monthly basis to see how much these variables change.
-Through this lens, climate variables like carbon monoxide, chlorophyll and aerosol size are being mapped as a function of time.
-Remote sensing satellites include MODIS, CERES, AMSR-E, TRMM and MOPITT.
+NASA is mapping different climate factors on a monthly basis to see how much these variables change in Global Time-Series Climate Maps.
+Through this lens, climate variables like carbon monoxide, chlorophyll, and aerosol size are being mapped as a function of time.
+Remote sensing satellites include MODIS, CERES, AMSR-E, TRMM, and MOPITT.
 Never in our history have we understood Earth’s climate as we do today.
-Learn more: NASA’s Global Time-Series Climate Maps

 The global sex trade is a growing international crime where one’s rights are violated through commercial exploitation.
 Often involuntary, the flow of human trafficking has been tracked using the latest satellite imagery from NASA.
 The flow of human trafficking often crosses boundaries and done secretively.
 Remote sensing makes it possible to overcome these barriers and provide evidence for human trafficking globally.

 We’re giving glowing reviews for night-time remote sensing applications.
-The total amount of radiance gives insight on regional economies, access to electric power and distribution of income.
+The total amount of radiance gives insight into regional economies, access to electric power, and distribution of income.
 Higher radiance correlates with Gross Domestic Product and has also been compared with human well-being.
-Who would’ve thought you could learn so much by looking at Earth at night?
-Learn more: Mapping economic activity at night
+Who would’ve thought you could learn so much by mapping economic activity at night?

-Geology is one of the rare things that stays constant in our lives.
-Every landscape, plant and animal we see today are affected by the rocks, material and nutrients.
+Geology is one of the rare things that stay constant in our lives.
+Every landscape, plant, and animal we see today are affected by the rocks, material, and nutrients.
 All have an origin from geology.
 Some of the remote sensing applications in geology include bedrock, lithological and structural mapping.
 Multispectral spectral reflectance has provided valuable information on rock composition while radar has also been useful in studying surface roughness.